 You can take the same buss company from Bromma Airport.
 The travel time to the city center is then only 20 minutes.

 Note that taxis are free to set their prices within a certain range.
 More on that here.
 When I flew to Bromma with mom, we’d booked a private transfer straight to our hotel in advance so we knew there was someone waiting at a fixed price.
-Mom doesn’t do public transportation 😀
+It also meant we didn’t need to be lugging our suitcases onto public transportation.

 How many days in Stockholm?